 There is a growing trend for developing RPA solutions as ordinary software using traditional programming languages like Python.
-As technical squads are involved in such a process, it has become more common to choose coding instead of a low-code solution.
+Citizen developers are primarily automating their basic day-to-day tasks.
+When automating complex processes at the core of a company’s operations that involve multiple employees, a technical squad with experts in automation and integrations is mandatory.
+As technical squads are involved in such processes, choosing powerful programming languages like Python instead of a low-code solution is becoming more common.

-There are many benefits of using programming languages to develop your RPAs:
+There are many benefits of using programming languages like Python to develop your RPAs:

 - Use thousands of open source frameworks for automation-related tasks.

 - Easy to reuse your solutions through modularization (i.e., creating libraries)